-As of December 31, 2020, excluding Marley Drug, the Company has three commercially available products that generated revenue for the year ended December 31, 2020, AGGRASTAT[®], ZYPITAMAG[®] and Sodium Nitroprusside (the "Products") which it sells to United States customers.
-The Products are sold to wholesalers for resale as well as directly to hospitals and pharmacies; with AGGRASTAT[®] and Sodium Nitroprusside primarily being sold by the wholesalers to hospitals, while ZYPITAMAG[®] is primarily sold by wholesalers to pharmacies.
+As of December 31, 2021, excluding Marley Drug, the Company has three commercially available products that generated revenue for the year ended December 31, 2021, AGGRASTAT®, ZYPITAMAG® and Sodium Nitroprusside (the "Products") which it sells to United States customers.
+The Products are sold to wholesalers for resale as well as directly to hospitals and pharmacies; with AGGRASTAT® and Sodium Nitroprusside primarily being sold by the wholesalers to hospitals, while ZYPITAMAG® is primarily sold by wholesalers to pharmacies.
 Revenue from the sale of the Products is recognized upon the receipt of goods by the wholesaler, or the hospital or pharmacy in the case of a direct sale, the point in time in which title and control of the transferred goods pass from the Company to the customer.
 At this point in time, the customer has gained the sole ability to route the goods, and there are no unfulfilled obligations that could affect the customer's acceptance of the goods.
 Delivery of the product occurs when the goods have been received at the customer in accordance with the terms of the sale.

-During 2019, the Company sold ReDS[TM] medical devices directly to end users.
-Revenue from the sale of ReDS[TM] was recognized upon the receipt of goods by the end user, the point in time in which title and control of the transferred goods pass from the Company to the customer.
-At this point in time, the customer has gained the sole ability to benefit from the product, and there are no unfulfilled obligations that could affect the customer's acceptance of the goods.
-Delivery of the product occurs when the goods have been shipped to the customer and the customer has accepted the products in accordance with the terms of the sale.
+During 2019, the Company sold ReDSTM medical devices directly to end users.
+Revenue from the sale of ReDSTM was recognized upon the receipt of goods by the end user, the point in time in which title and control of the transferred goods passed from the Company to the customer.
+At this point in time, the customer had gained the sole ability to benefit from the product, and there was no unfulfilled obligations that could have affected the customer's acceptance of the goods.
+Delivery of the product occurred when the goods had been shipped to the customer and the customer had accepted the products in accordance with the terms of the sale.